SenhadjiMSaid/SenhadjiMSaid/README.md

 # Hi, I'm SAID
-A passionate fullstack developer from Algeria
+A passionate fullstack developer and AI developer from Algeria
 - 🌱 I’m working on many Project